virtuoushub/threaditjs/README.md

 * [mixonic](https://github.com/mixonic) for his work on the Ember implementation.
 * [ArthurClemens](https://github.com/ArthurClemens) for giving me good advice on the Mithril implementation over gitter.
 * [/u/theillustratedlife](http://reddit.com/u/theillustratedlife) for some tips on React.
+* [Pat Cavit](https://twitter.com/tivac) for a great DNS tweak that simply hadn't occurred to me.

 And finally, thanks to [PDXJS](http://www.meetup.com/Portland-JavaScript-Admirers/) for encouragement and sound advice.